 This is possibly the most iconic of all Spanish foods.
 But don’t be lured in by the tourist traps offering “authentic” paella on every corner; if you want it done right, you’ll need to look a little harder.
 Although it originated in Valencia, there are a select few establishments in other cities that offer the real thing—often with a local twist.
 Join our Barcelona food tour to try the city’s own take on this delicious dish.

-Its may sound simple, but trust me: you haven’t tried olives until you’ve tried them in Spain.
+It may sound simple, but trust me: you haven’t tried olives until you’ve tried them in Spain.
 This simple fruit is central to Spanish cuisine, whether in the form of that beloved all-purpose ingredient, olive oil, or in its original state.
-You’ll often be served a small bowl of olives before a meal or to accompany a drink—but if you want to sample the best of the best, you’ll find them on our Malaga food tour.
+You’ll often be served a small bowl of olives before a meal or to accompany a drink—but if you want to sample the best of the best, you’ll find them in a local Spanish market.

 Juicy, rich, and melt-in-your-mouth tender—that’s how carrillada can best be described.
 This dish consists of pork cheeks or beef cheeks braised to perfection, usually soaked in some kind of delicious sauce.
-It’s hard to go wrong with this classic, but do yourself a favor and try it a la Pedro Ximénez or with a sweet red wine sauce, like the one served on our Granada tapas tour.
+It’s hard to go wrong with this classic, but do yourself a favor and try it a la Pedro Ximénez or with a sweet red wine sauce.

 Get the recipe!
 Homemade Spanish carrillada recipe